afalkenberg/Matrix/README.md

 There are mainly two classes the Matrix class and the Determinante class.
 The Determinante is derived from Matrix and implements a better way of calcualating the Determinant.
+Matrix calculation is fundamentally important in modern AI models.

 Several Matrix opertations are implemented.

 Run test main as follows: